markfinger/js-host/README.md

 Functions are exposed to POST requests at the `/function/<name>` endpoint.

 To send data: set the request's content-type to `application/json` and pass JSON as the request's body.

-Function output can be optionally cached by adding a `key` query param to your requests, for example:
-`/function/my_func?key=<key>`.

-If a `key` is provided and the function provides a success response, all subsequent requests will resolve to the same output until the cache expires it.

-Note: if concurrent requests for a function use the same `key` param, the first request will trigger the call to the function, and the other requests will be blocked until the first has completed.
-Once the function signals completion, all concurrent requests are provided with either the error or success output.